Lemon Elderflower Cake Recipe

 Lemon Elderflower Cake with Buttercream Meringue Frosting

 The buttercream meringue is one of my favorite frosting recipes.
 It’s light in texture and flavor and the consistency is creamy and whipped!
+I also used it on my delicious lemon cupcakes!

 A lemon elderflower cake decorated with slices of lemon